Assamese Language Movement: The Colonial Era

 American Baptist Missionaries were one of the first to take up the cause of the Assamese language.
 With the desire to spread Christian values in the native language of the people, they started publishing texts in Assamese and initiated the publication of the first Assamese newspaper- Orunodoi.
 They are believed to have inspired a younger generation of Assamese intellectuals to pursue the cause.
 Assamese intellectuals such as Anandaram Dhekial Phukan wrote in the 'Orunodoi era'.
 He also wrote books such as 'Axomiya Lorar Mitro' (Assamese: অসমীয়া ল'ৰাৰ মিত্ৰ, 'Friend of an Assamese Boy').
 Gunabhiram Barua was involved with the Assam-Bandhu.
-Hemchandra Barua contributed to the development and modernization of the language through the publication of grammar texts such as Oxomiya Byakoron (অসমীয়া ব্যাকৰণ), Oxomiya Lorar Byakoron (অসমীয়া ল'ৰাৰ ব্যাকৰণ) and dictionaries such as Porhaxolia Obhidhan (পঢ়াশলীয়া অভিধান) and Hemkox (হেমকোষ).
+Hemchandra Barua contributed to the development and modernization of the language through the publication of grammar texts such as Oxomiya Byakoron (অসমীয়া ব্যাকৰণ), Oxomiya Lorar Byakoron (অসমীয়া ল'ৰাৰ ব্যাকৰণ) and dictionaries such as Porhaxolia Obhidhan (পঢ়াশলীয়া অভিধান) and Hemkosh (হেমকোষ).

 In 1872, Lieutenant governor of Bengal, George Campbell declared Assamese the language of education and administration for its native speakers.
 Two years later, in 1874, Assam acquired the status of a Chief Commissioner's Province.
 The Chief Commissioner declared that Assamese shall, from then on, be the sole medium of instruction in the primary educational institutions throughout the province.
 However, Bengali continued to be used as the medium of instruction in middle and higher educational institutions till the end of the nineteenth century.
 In 1899, Manick Chandra requested the British Government to set up a college in Guwahati- the Chief Commissioner Henry Cotton inaugurated it in 1901.
 The college was named Cotton College.

-In 1888, the Oxomiya Bhaxa Unnati Xadhini Xobha was formed to further the cause of the development of the Assamese language, by a group of students then studying in Calcutta.
+In 1888, the Asamiya Bhasa Unnati Sadhini Sabha was formed to further the cause of the development of the Assamese language, by a group of students then studying in Calcutta.
 The members of this organization were associated with the Jonaki magazine, in what is known as the Jonaki Era of Assamese Literature.